 Doctors may prescribe opiate medications to patients in severe pain or with other life-threatening medical conditions.
-But due to their potency, opiates have become a popular drug of abuse and addiction.
+But due to their potency, opiates have become a popular drug that often leads to:

 Warning Signs of Opiate Use